alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 divers, conference organizers, or bikers.
 With zero success.
 It was too little, too late.
-There is a lesson there.
+There is a deep lesson there.

 > Good technology does not a good product make.
 > If your product does not serve the needs of its intended users,